Apollo Investment Corporation (AINV) CEO Howard Widra on Q4 2020 Results - Earnings Call Transcript

 Tanner Powell

 Yes, sir and hey Fin, hope you're doing well.
 First, as a generic comment or perhaps getting a little bit more granular on the lease deferrals themselves.
-This is obviously a pretty unique situation in which airlines across the globe and lessors soars buy extension or all grappling with the same situation at the same time.
+This is obviously a pretty unique situation in which airlines across the globe and lessors by extension are all grappling with the same situation at the same time.

 And generally speaking, the deferrals, while every negotiation is somewhat situation independent, have generally speak -- generally speaking, then like a three-month deferral in some cases longer, but then paid back six to nine months thereafter.

 As it relates to the meat of your question there Fin.
-I think you highlighted in some ways, one of the attributes, that is a, I think a good fact, in terms of our funding in that just over two-thirds of our exposure Fin is actually in securitizations and relatively speaking, securitizations provide For more flexibility for the management and really relate to your payment of senior interest as the trigger.
+I think you highlighted in some ways, one of the attributes, that is a, I think a good fact, in terms of our funding in that just over two-thirds of our exposure Fin is actually in securitizations and relatively speaking, securitizations provide for more flexibility for the management and really relate to your payment of senior interest as the trigger.

 And we feel while it is -- as you could probably imagine, difficult to speculate, given how dire the situation is at the very moment in time and will have a lot to do with the duration of the pandemic feel good about where we where we stand with respect to the securitization structures.
-I would also add, we do have, in addition to the liquidity that, Greg outlined at the AINV level, there is cash at t Merx and then there is cash within the securitization structures as well to help defray any of those potential needs.
+I would also add, we do have, in addition to the liquidity that, Greg outlined at the AINV level, there is cash at Merx and then there is cash within the securitization structures as well to help defray any of those potential needs.

 Finian O'Shea

 Sure, very helpful.
 And then one final one for me, I'll jump back in.
-I think Greg and Howard mentioned a bit of deleveraging through repayments.
+I think Greg or Howard mentioned a bit of deleveraging through repayments.
 Can you give us any color on sort of what level of leverage or portfolio that you're thinking given the current environment?

 Howard Widra